open/close all folders

 - Hyper Awareness: She very often notes things that are basically invisible to everyone else.

 - Idiot Ball: Grabs this quite frequently.
-Two major examples would be the time When Frederick Barnes was able to make her give up her gun, violating protocol and letting the man get away and When she lets her emotions get the better of her when she has her husband dead to rights, with her attempt to do a Jack Bauer Interrogation Technique blowing up in her face when he breaks free and goes for her gun
+Two major examples would be the time when Frederick Barnes was able to make her give up her gun, violating protocol and letting the man get away (though this is arguably a case of Honor Before Reason as she did save Barnes' hostage's life) and when she lets her emotions get the better of her when she has her husband dead to rights, with her attempt to do a Jack Bauer Interrogation Technique blowing up in her face when he breaks free and goes for her gun.

 - Mathematician's Answer: On the question of whether she doesn't have a criminal record because she wasn't a career criminal, or because she just hadn't been caught, she answers "Yes."